-Please advise school before 9.30 a.m. of any absence/lateness as registers are closed at this time.
+Please advise school before 9.30 a.m. of any absence/lateness either via telephone or email, as registers are closed at this time.

 Head lice

 Head lice are uninvited guests at school and unfortunately it seems they are regular visitors at all schools.
 We would ask that all parents regularly check their child's hair and treat accordingly.
 Please keep the school informed should you have a problem.
 The school nurse is always willing to offer support and advice concerning treatment.